jontateixeira/jontateixeira.github.io/posts/phase-portrait/index.rst

   :alt: Phase portrait with a= -1 and b=-5.

 ======================   ======================  =====================
-parameters values        Phase portrait          Critical point type
+Parameters values        Phase portrait          Critical point type
 ======================   ======================  =====================
 a = +1; b = -5           |pp-1|                  saddle point
 a = +1; b = +5           |pp-2|                  source point